Best Bets for the Break: A quick guide to online entertainment and virtual experiences

 Arts & culture

-• The San Diego International Film Festival presents the first San Diego International ShortsFest May 14-16 online.
-The three-day event will include 100 short films from around the world, 11 filmmaker panels and more. $29 and up.
-SDFilmFest.com/shortsfest

-• The San Diego Women’s Chorus presents “Stronger on the Other Side” at 7 p.m.
-Saturday, May 15, on YouTube and 4 p.m.
-Sunday.
-May 16, on Facebook Live.
-The virtual concerts will feature newly recorded songs of hope, joy and resilience.
-Free. sdwc.org
+• The La Jolla Historical Society presents a virtual garden tour at 7 p.m.
+Saturday, May 22, online.
+The program will include video tours of four previously toured gardens, photographs of artists, designers and musicians from the featured gardens and a “teaser” video of one of the gardens scheduled for next year. $10 for Historical Society members; $15 for non-members. bit.ly/VirtualGardenTour2021

+• North Coast Repertory Theatre presents “Einstein Comes Through,” streaming online through Sunday, May 23.
+The play, written by David Ellenstein and Marc Silver, features Jake Broder in a solo performance as Hank, who takes audiences on a journey punctuated by the wit and wisdom of Hank’s lifelong idol, Albert Einstein. $30 with San Diego Theatre Week promotion code SDTW21. northcoastrep.org

-• The Athenaeum Music & Arts Library presents the next “Jazz at the Athenaeum Streaming Live” concert at 7 p.m.
-Monday, May 17, online.
-The third event in a series will feature alto saxophonist Charles McPherson with pianist Randy Porter. $15 for Athenaeum members; $20 for non-members. ljathenaeum.org/jazz
+• The Athenaeum Music & Arts Library presents a chamber concert featuring San Diego Baroque at 7 p.m.
+Monday, May 24, online.
+The ensemble of local musicians will perform live from the Athenaeum’s Joan and Irwin Jacobs Music Room. $18 for Athenaeum members; $23 for non-members. ljathenaeum.org/events/chamber-0524

+• Warwick’s bookstore presents author Amy Jo Burns at 4 p.m.
+Tuesday, May 25, via Facebook Live.
+Burns will discuss the new paperback edition of her book “Shiner.”
+Free. warwicks.com/event/burns-2021

 • The Athenaeum Music & Arts Library continues its lecture series on artist Joseph Beuys at 6:30 p.m.
-Tuesday, May 18, online.
+Tuesday, May 25, online.
 The five-week course, led by art historian Victoria Martino, celebrates the centennial of Beuys’ birth.
-The second lecture will discuss his early training and education from 1946 to 1961. $14 per lecture for Athenaeum members; $19 for non-members. ljathenaeum.org/art-history-lectures
+The third lecture will discuss his teaching and mature career, 1961-72. $14 per lecture for Athenaeum members; $19 for non-members. ljathenaeum.org/art-history-lectures

-• The GI Film Festival San Diego presents its annual offerings May 18-23 online.
-The festival presented for, by and about active military service members and veterans will feature 38 entries. $10 each; $8 for military, veterans, students or KPBS members, with ticket packs and all-access passes from $40 to $125. gifilmfestivalsd.org/2021

-• The Museum of Contemporary Art San Diego presents “Working Together: Perspectives on Collaboration, Diversity and Womxn in Print” at 5 p.m.
-Thursday, May 20, online.
-The panel discussion on women in printmaking is part of the museum’s exhibit “Experiments on Stone: Four Women Artists from the Tamarind Lithography Workshop” and will be moderated by MCASD assistant curator Alana Hernandez.
-Free. bit.ly/MCASDpanelMay
+• Adventures by the Book presents “Two Beats Ahead: An ABTB Means Business Fireside Adventure” at 9 a.m.
+Thursday, May 27, online.
+Author and Berklee College of Music Senior Vice President Panos Panay and Ideo global design director R. Michael Hendrix will discuss their book “Two Beats Ahead,” about the link between musical minds and innovation. $31.50, includes hardcover book. bit.ly/ABBTwoBeats

+• Coronado Playhouse presents “Constellations,” streaming online through Sunday, May 30.
+The play is about the infinite possibilities within one relationship. $15 with San Diego Theatre Week promotion code SDTW21. coronadoplayhouse.org/constellations

 Virtual galas & events